descope/descope-flutter/README.md

             return '/'; // This route doesn't display anything but returns the root path where the user will be signed in },
         ),
+        // Magic Link handling will be here.
+See the documentation below.
       ],
     ),
   ],